zeromh/zeromh.github.io/_posts/2017-1-16-Tips_for_data_analysis.md

 - station proximity to tech hubs in NYC (this was relevant to the mission of the NPO, which was to increase representation of women in tech)
 - passenger responsiveness to solicitation (probably low during rush hour, higher at other times)

-Ultimately what we need is a list of the top 15 or so stations to send canvassers to.
-This means we need to rank each station.
-But how do we determine a rank from all of the variables that we want to consider?
-As mentioned above, how do we deal with tradeoffs between, say traffic and income?
+This is a lot of factors to weigh against each other!
+It's easy to get lost in a sea of tradeoffs and what-ifs, and still not find any way to concretely define your goal.
+So what's the solution?

 ## A Solution
-One approach is to write simple equations that describe what variables affect your outcomes.
+One approach is to write simple equations that describe your outcomes in terms of other variables.
 This will be somewhat theoretical and you will have to make some assumptions, but the method is useful even if it isn’t perfect.

 ### Email Signups
-Let’s make a reasonable assumption: the number of people a street team signs up in a day is roughly equal to the number of people they talk to in an hour, times the percentage of people who are interested in the cause enough to sign up, times the number of hours the street team is out working.
+Let’s make a reasonable assumption: the number of people a street team signs up in a day is roughly equal to the number of people they talk to in an hour, times the percentage of people who are interested in the mission enough to sign up, times the number of hours the street team is out working.
 In other words:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;S (signups) = T (number talked to per hour) * I (percent interested) * H (hours)